 - Ask the instructor(s) of the course for assistance.
 This should be the first step in seeking course-related assistance. - Your OTA Faculty Advisor may be able to help with course or program-related issues.
-They will be assigned at the start of the semester. - If you still have concerns that are not being addressed, contact the OTA Program Director, Darcie Olson at 608-258-2313 or email at dlolson@madisoncollege.edu - The Dean for the School of Health Sciences, Dr. Marsha Tweedy at mtweedy@madisoncollege.edu or call 608-246-6685 x 6685. - Finally, the Office of the Dean of Students provides support, guidance, prevention, intervention, and referral services to the college community.
-You and other members of your care team may involve the Dean of students for issues related to: - Concerns & Complaints - o Conduct - o Equal Opportunity, Harassment & Non-Discrimination - Title IX & Sexual Misconduct - o Behavioral Intervention
+They will be assigned at the start of the semester. - If you still have concerns that are not being addressed, contact the OTA Program Director, Debbie Bebeau at 608-258-2310 or email at dbebeau@madisoncollege.edu - The Dean for the School of Health Sciences, Dr. Marissa Tokarczyk at mtokarczyk@madisoncollege.edu or call 608-246-6685 x 6685. - Finally, the Office of the Dean of Students provides support, guidance, prevention, intervention, and referral services to the college community.
+You and other members of your care team may involve the Dean of students for issues related to: - Concerns & Complaints - Conduct - o Equal Opportunity, Harassment & Non-Discrimination - Title IX & Sexual Misconduct - Behavioral Intervention